wiktoraleksanderkaczor/repotool/DECISIONS.md

 ---

 Issue with vLLM structured generation was that my JSON schema within the system prompt was not properly escaped.
 I have updated the README.md for templates to prevent this from happening again.
 It produced silent failures.
+Note, this only happens when not running it through a JSON serializer... which the official clients seem to do.
+BinaryData-only issue.

+---

+vLLM appears to only support string-typed `type` fields in the schema.
+{{"object":"error","message":"'type' must be a string","type":"BadRequestError","param":null,"code":400}}

 ---